Brandon Flowers at Brixton Academy

 Entering the stage with his new album’s opening track Dreams Come True, wearing a signature glittery sequin jacket, Brandon Flowers is a star, with or without The Killers.

-The evening’s highlight is a rendition of the fan-favourite Jacques Lu Cont’s Thin White Duke Mix (producer Stuart Price’s alter ego) remix of Mr Brightside, just before the encore.
+The evening’s highlight is a rendition of Jacques Lu Cont’s Thin White Duke Mix (producer Stuart Price’s alter ego) remix of fan-favourite Mr Brightside, just before the encore.
 And it’s during the encore that The Pretenders’ own Chrissie Hynde comes on stage to duet on the notes of Don’t Get Me Wrong and the lovely Between Me and You.

 Filippo L’Astorina, the Editor